-To view the Ethernet information, use the following procedure.
+To view the Ethernet information, use the following procedure (also see "IPv6 Addendum").

 - 1. From the main menu, scroll to Status, and then press Enter. - 2.
-From the ${\bf Status}$ submenu, scroll to ${\bf Ethernet},$ and then press ${\bf Enter}.$
+From the Status submenu, scroll to Ethernet, and then press Enter.

 A list of messages appears.
 These messages may include: